SOME MORE INFO ON HOGLETS

 Faces are now more pointed and faces are furry.

-WEEK FOUR: By week 4 they look like miniature hedgehogs and should eat for themselves, we keep them inside until they weigh 450g in summer and 600g in winter and then put them in an enclosed garden or pen until they are 600g in summer and 700g+ in winter when we release them.
+WEEK FOUR: By week 4 they look like miniature hedgehogs and should eat for themselves, we keep them inside until they weigh 450g in summer and 600g in winter and then put them in an outside enclosure until they are 600g+ in summer and 750g+ in winter when we release them.
 See the other notes on orphaned hedgehogs for later stages of care.

 PROBLEMS: this all sounds easy, but most babies will have some sort of antibiotic treatment and be wormed before release.
 They should not need worming before 6 weeks of age, but may be infected via the placenta - they can get worms from Mum, there are no rules on this but we think they do.
 Worm them if you think they need it, you won’t see eggs or larvae in the poo until they are older and the worms themselves have had time to mature and have young!
 For worming guidelines go to Endoparasites

 Glop: Some youngsters with teeth are not going to feed for themselves so will need hand feeding longer than they would if they were well.
 Synulox is a good antibiotic for problem babies.
-(0.1ml per 100g) for at least 5 days - you will feel confident to inject them at this stage!
+(0.1ml per 100g) for at least 5 days - you will feel confident to inject them at this stage! or you can give them Synulox palatable drops if not.
 Vit B 12 injections also get them going.

 TO MAKE UP GLOP TO FEED BABIES SCOOP SOME CAT OR KITTEN FOOD INTO A BEAKER, THE AMOUNT WILL DEPEND ON THE NUMBER OF HOGLETS YOU ARE FEEDING.
-CRUSH IN SOME BABY RUSK (¼ OR ½ DEPENDING ON AMOUNT OF MEAT) ADD SOME WARM WATER.
+ADD SOME WARM WATER.
 ADD ONE DROP OF ABIDEC VITAMINS PER HOGLET PER 24 HOURS.
 WHISK WITH HAND MIXER - MIXTURE MUST BE LIQUID ENOUGH TO GO THROUGH THE SYRINGE, BUT NOT TOO WATERY EITHER!
 POUR SOME INTO YOGHURT POT USE 2ML SYRINGE.

 HOGLETS WHICH SHOULD BE FED GLOP ARE NOT EATING FOR THEMSELVES AND HAVE MOST OF THEIR TEETH.
 IF THEY ARE NOT EATING AT ALL THEY SHOULD BE FED ¼ OF THEIR BODY WEIGHT IN ML PER 24 HOURS (1G = 1ML).
 IF THEY ARE EATING A LITTLE FOR THEMSELVES, THEN GLOP CAN BE FED DURING THE DAY TO GIVE THEM AN EXTRA BOOST, THE AMOUNT SHOULD BE REDUCED TO ENCOURAGE THEM TO EAT FOR THEMSELVES, BUT NOT SO MUCH THAT THEY DO NOT GAIN WEIGHT.
-IDEALLY HOGLETS BEING HAND FED SHOULD GAIN 4G A DAY AND THOSE EATING FOR THEMSELVES 10G A DAY.
+IDEALLY HOGLETS BEING HAND FED SHOULD GAIN 4g A DAY AND THOSE EATING FOR THEMSELVES 10g A DAY (according to the German literature.)

 Once they are weaned and eating well for themselves it should be plain sailing!
 Good luck! contact me on email@example.com if you have any queries or comments